Updated February 2021

 You’re wanting to expand and add more desks for new employees, but valuable floor space is already claimed by file cabinets.
 Or you have a mountain of document-filled boxes in the warehouse that are just unnecessary.
 Why the clutter?

-Problem 3: Unrestricted Access to Files
+Problem 3: Little to No Access Control to Files

 Valuable financial data for your company has been compromised by an employee who looked in a file cabinet they shouldn’t have.
 How do you explain that to your executive leadership team or shareholders?